Over the past 12 years we’ve:

-- brought nearly 50 students through our community FIRST Tech Challenge team.
+- brought over 50 students through our community FIRST Tech Challenge team.

-- graduated nearly 20 students from our team, most of whom have gone into science and tech related fields of study or work
+- graduated over 25 students from our team, most of whom have gone into science and tech related fields of study or work

 - impacted hundreds of youth through our extensive outreach programs, including camps, conventions and fairs.

 Before there was FTC Team Duct Tape, there was an awesome FIRST LEGO League (FLL)

 team known as Team Mu.
 FLL Team Mu, coached by Valerie Crouse , held the genesis of what was to become three strong Tampa Bay area teams: FTC Team Minotaur, at Middleton High School; FTC Team Mechanical Flightless Waterfowl, which eventually became FTC Team Smoke and Mirrors, in Pasco county, and FTC Team Duct Tape.

 Chris Willingham, third from right in the FLL photo with FIRST founder Dean Kamen, became a founding member of TDT in 2008, joined in short order by Aaron, Hunter, BJ , Joel and Chris 2.0, who would help set the standard of success that TDT would come to value and enjoy.